kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 We can't claim that it's a current plan of record of the scheduler.
 It's a hint that we want scheduler to take into account.

-In other words, from state machine perspective, there is visible difference in who set the `NominatedNodeName`.
+In other words, from state machine perspective, there is visible difference in who sets the `NominatedNodeName`.
 If it was scheduler, it may mean that there is already ongoing preemption.
 If it was an external component, it's just a hint that may even be ignored.
 However, if we look from consumption point of view - these are effectively the same.
 We want